 Office Night Workers

-The E-Pollbook Judge arrives at their assigned poll location at 5:00 a.m. and works until the poll is closed by the Election Judges on Election Day.
-The duties include laptop and printer setup, usage to “check-in” voters and shutdown, as well as assisting the Election Judges with other poll equipment setup and tear-down.
-The E-Pollbook Judge also assists voters with registration changes, directing voters to correct polls, processing incoming text messages and preparing provisional ballot envelopes.
+E-Pollbook Judges arrive at their assigned poll location at 5:00 a.m. and work until the poll is closed by the Election Judges on Election Day.
+Duties include laptop and printer setup, processing voters by checking ID, directing voters to their correct polling location, registering voters and processing text messages, as well as assisting the Election Judges with other poll equipment setup and tear-down.
 The ideal E-Pollbook Judge will demonstrate these abilities and skills:

-The E-Pollbook Judge must feel comfortable with using a laptop in their primary duty of checking in voters.
+E-Pollbook Judges must feel comfortable with using a laptop in their primary duty of checking in voters.
 E-Pollbook Judges are required to work in pairs, representing the two major political parties, Democrats and Republicans, and therefore you will be asked to choose which party you want to represent.
 Attendance to an assigned training session is required before each election.
-If you would like to be an E-Pollbook Judge, please print and complete the E-Pollbook Judge Questionnaire form, and mail the form to our office.
+If you would like to be an E-Pollbook Judge, please print and complete the E-Pollbook Judge Questionnaire form and email, mail or fax the form to our office.

 E-Pollbook Judges Pay is as follows: